eledaveri/DLALabs/Lab1/readme.md

 A **Convolutional Neural Network (CNN)** is a neural architecture designed to preserve and exploit the spatial structure of data.
 Instead of flattening inputs as in MLPs, CNNs apply local filters (kernels) that slide across the image to capture spatial features such as edges, textures, and patterns.
 Pooling layers further reduce dimensionality, improving computational efficiency and providing a degree of translation invariance.
 By leveraging the 2D structure of images, CNNs achieve far superior performance compared to MLPs on vision tasks.

+### Residual connections
-**Residual connections** allow neural networks to learn residual mappings instead of direct transformations.
+Residual Connections allow neural networks to learn residual mappings instead of direct transformations.
 A residual block computes \( y = F(x) + x \), where \( F(x) \) is the learned transformation and \( x \) is the identity shortcut.
 This simple idea addresses vanishing gradient issues, enabling the training of much deeper models while keeping optimization stable and improving generalization performance.

 ### MLP with Residual Connections